 Screening for Hypertension

-A blood pressure reading measures the amount of pressure in the artery when the heart is pumping (systolic) and at rest (diastolic).
+A BP reading measures the amount of pressure in the artery when the heart is pumping and at rest.
 This test is quick and painless.
-A blood pressure cuff is placed around your arm.
+A cuff is placed around your arm.
 Air is pumped into the cuff and released while a healthcare professional listens with a stethoscope.
 Screening for hypertension is easy and done routinely.
-Blood pressure checks can be done easily in your doctor’s office by a nurse, in some pharmacies, or at home if you buy a blood pressure machine.
+Blood pressure checks can be done easily in your doctor’s office, in drug stores, or at home.
+If you do it at home, you will need to buy a machine.

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.